prisma-archive/graphcool-templates/facebook-authentication/README.md

 ## Setup the Authentication Function

 * Create a new Schema Extension Function and paste the schema from `schema-extension.graphql` and code from `facebook-authentication.js`.
-* add a PAT to the project called `facebook-authentication`.
+* add a PAT to the project *called the same as your function*.
 The token can be obtained from the Authentication tab in the project settings.
 * Remove all Create permissions for the `User` type.
 The function uses a Permanent Access Token to create users via the API so the permissions are not needed.

 ## Facebook App Setup